 Reflecting the diverse nature of information services, graduates are employed in a wide-rage of settings, including:

-- Public Libraries: Enoch Pratt Free Libraries, Frederick County, Baltimore County Public Libraries, Harford County Public Libraries
+- Public Libraries: Baltimore County Public Libraries, Frederick County Public Libraries, Boca Raton Public Library, Harford County Public Library

 View previous reports: